facebookresearch/ssl-relation-prediction/README.md

 ## How to Use This Repo
 ### How to Use This Repo for OGB Datasets
-Go to the `preprocess_datasets.py` and specify the dataset you want to run on, either
+Edit `preprocess_datasets.py` and specify the dataset you want to run on, either
 ```
     datasets = ['ogbl-wikikg2']
 ```